stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 So that's it (for now).
 We've only covered a fraction of Python syntax so far, but we're already approaching the point where we can start doing some useful work.

-Be aware that you definitely should *not* expect to remember most what we just covered.
+Be aware that you definitely should *not* expect to remember most of what we just covered.
 Magical pixie dust will not now issue from your fingers into the machine.
 Learning to code is a process.
 You're learning a new langauge.
 That was your first taste.
 Let's start burning these new bits into your synapses with a code challenge.

 ## Code Challenge